catfandoglover/readiverse-haven/DOCS/environmental_variables_secrets.md

 #3 and #4 are supposed to match but do not 😳

+use "vercel env ls" in the vercel CLI to see what the environmental variables are.

 ## Overview

 The application relies on three different environments: